takiwaki/Blastwave/HYD1D/README.md

 ## How to run

 ### compile
+This is the instruction for spring school of division of science.
+First login the server, more.

+    ssh <your account>@more.cfca.nao.ac.jp

+Then copy the source code.

+    cd /cfca-work/<your account>
+    cp -r /cfca-work/dos00/Blastwave .
 To run the code, you need to compile 'Simulation.f90'.

+    cd Blastwave/HYD1D
     make Simulation.x

 Then `Simulation.x`is made in this directory.